ellaheath187/Project_DW/New_folder/Data/Processed Data/README.md

 This folder stores the cleaned, processed datasets saved as csv.

 ## Data Dictionary for (combined_games_processed)
+This dataset contains information about NCAA March Madness tournament games.
 | Column Name           | Type    | Description                                |
 |-----------------------|---------|--------------------------------------------|
 | `year`                | Numeric | The year the game was played               |